Maheshtala West Bengal, India Travel Guide

 Dedicated bicycle infrastructure is limited.
 Cycling on main roads is generally not safe for tourists.

-Beyond standard options, some specialized transportation services cater to specific needs or offer unique experiences, mostly within Kolkata.
+Beyond standard options, some niche transportation services cater to specific needs or give one-of-a-kind experiences, mostly within Kolkata.

 Crowded conditions and lack of infrastructure pose difficulties for limited mobility.